 A: The difficulty lies in the fact that for the most part, EV manufacturers don’t have to follow a consistent standardisation protocol when providing access to vehicle-side data.

 Essentially, each make and model of EV that’s released could potentially require a new approach for accessing the data required to provide customers with the insights they rely on telematics providers to produce.
 This makes it incredibly challenging to support the growing number of EVs on the market.

-We’ve spent years developing our industry-leading approach to accessing this very data, and have deliberately built our systems and specialized tooling to make it faster and easier to decode various EV makes and models to ensure we can continue to grow our list of supported EVs.
+We’ve spent years developing our industry-leading approach to accessing this very data, and have deliberately built our systems and specialised tooling to make it faster and easier to decode various EV makes and models to ensure we can continue to grow our list of supported EVs.

-The telematics data coming off the vehicles provide critical insights that help fleet operators manage and optimize their vehicles.
+The telematics data coming off the vehicles provide critical insights that help fleet operators manage and optimise their vehicles.
 Any vehicle that is not supported becomes a blind-spot for fleet managers, which is especially important for EVs.

 Q: Why is 100 a big deal?

 A: Reaching the 100 milestone for EV model support is a great opportunity for us to reflect on how far we’ve come while putting the right pieces in place to keep the momentum going.

 Hitting the 100 mark is not only a sign of our commitment to fleet managers to support all the EVs currently in their fleet, but the confidence to know that as new models are released, Geotab will integrate and support those models quickly.

 When fleet managers think of EVs we want them to think of Geotab.
 To that end, we’ve put our money where our mouth is.
 Geotab has invested in the infrastructure to add EV support at 10x the rate of others.
 We understand that a telematics system is only truly useful for a fleet that runs electric vehicles if it supports all their EVs.
 Half support simply doesn't cut it.